 To increase the profit of your shawarma business in Nigeria you also need to take advantage of large gatherings.
 Here I am talking about concerts, parties, carnivals, and more.
-These gatherings could sometimes have a population of one thousand and could be a good advantage for you if you’re able to quickly know about these gatherings.
+These gatherings could sometimes have a population of one thousand and could be a good advantage for you if you are able to quickly know about these gatherings.
 To sell in these gatherings, meet the organizers, register with them.

 Shawarma business in Nigeria can be a profitable venture if you are willing to learn how to make it and also learn the business aspect of it.
 In this business, it is slow and steady that often wins the race.
 This I can tell you for free.
 The end.

-Is there any aspect in this article I left out or some aspects of the article you don’t understand?
+Is there any aspect in this article I left out or some aspects of the article you do not understand?
 Drop them in the comments so I can answer them as soon as possible.
 And, do not forget to share this article with your friends you never know which of them you might be helping.

 Image credit to AllNigerianRecipies